Dean Corll: Forensic developments

-In June 2008, Dr. Sharon Derrick, a forensic anthropologist with the medical examiner's office in Houston, released digital images of Corll's three still-unidentified victims.
+In June 2008, Sharon Derrick, a forensic anthropologist with the medical examiner's office in Houston, released digital images of Corll's three still-unidentified victims.
 These victims were listed as ML73-3349, ML73-3356 and ML73-3378.
 Two of the unidentified victims were found buried in the boat shed and were estimated to have been killed in 1971 or 1972.
 ML73-3378 was buried at Lake Sam Rayburn just 10 ft from the body of Homer Garcia, who had disappeared on July 7, 1973.

 On October 17, 2008, ML73-3349 was identified as Randell Lee Harvey, a Heights teenager who had been reported missing on March 11, 1971 – two days after he had disappeared.
 Harvey, who had been shot through the eye, was wearing a navy blue jacket with red lining, jeans and lace-up boots.
 A plastic orange pocket comb was also found alongside his body.

 A body found on a beach in Jefferson County on August 4, 1983, has been conclusively linked to Corll.
 The scattered skeletal remains were discovered within and close to plastic sheeting near an eroding sandbank, along with sections of rope.
 These remains were listed as ML83-6849.
 The body was identified November 11, 2009, through DNA analysis as 17-year-old Joseph Lyles, a Spring Branch teenager who had disappeared on February 3, 1973.
 (Note: Several bones, including the hyoid bone, were never recovered from the site of Lyles's burial.
 No precise cause of death could be determined.)
 Lyles is known to have both visited Corll's apartment and to have lived on the same street as Brooks.
 He was listed as a possible victim of Corll after the other murders were discovered in 1973.
 At the time of his disappearance, Corll resided in an apartment at 1855 Wirt Road, where he lived between January 20 and March 1, 1973, when he moved to his father's Pasadena bungalow.
 Brooks had specifically stated Corll had "got one boy by himself" during the time he lived at this address.
 In addition, at the time that Lyles disappeared, Henley had temporarily moved to Mount Pleasant, which leaves a strong possibility that Corll had killed Lyles without the assistance of Henley.

 Michael Baulch.
 His body was correctly identified via DNA analysis in 2010.